chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 We've outlined what our addon will do, it's time to start working on it.

-In the root of your project folder, create a new file called `.babelrc` with the following inside:
+In the root folder of your project, create a new file called `.babelrc` with the following inside:

 ```json
 {